#InTheseTweets | Twenty-Eighth Edition

 Texas leadership has shown some of the most relaxed, nonchalant attitudes toward the pandemic of any state in the union.
 Their citizens have paid a grave toll on account of early inaction by the local government, and as one of a handful of states to have a death toll reach into the tens of thousands, it is disheartening to witness such a large and culturally diverse region be ravaged by this virus.

 The Lone Star state’s leadership, much like many other state governments, have a lot to atone for.

 The Los Angeles Times television critic Lorraine Ali recentlymen’s Suffrage movement, have not accounted for more TV programming.
 Her piece begins imagining the rise of Kamala Harris making for a good made-for-TV drama, detailing Harris’ multi-ethnic heritage as the primer for a historical tale on the (potential) first woman of color to be vice president.
 The paragraph that immediately follows connects Harris’ ascension to the on further to explore the heroism and drama that punctuated the landmark moment of Women’s Suffrage, and how it is a narrative that would be potentially rich with engaging characters and plot twists.

 Sounds like some producer needs to get to developing...

 What Swift is alluding to here is what we have known about Trump all along, which is that among other things, he is incredibly thin-skinned.
-On top of being thin-skinned, he’s petty.
-On top of being petty, he’s a racist and nationalist.
+On top of bed nationalist.
 Above all,, he has lived a life rooted in immorality, one that does not take into account how the wins are gained, so long as the wins keep coming.